Intel has released the server computer

-The chip kingpin releases a server computer section of its Wired for Management (WFM) baseline specification, prescribing an infrastructure for PC manufacturers to implement better server management technology.
+section of the Wired for Management (WFM) baseline specification, which prescribes an infrastructure for PC manufacturers to implement better server management technology.

 Universal interfaces would reduce testing costs and increase final market for tools used for managing and controlling servers.
 That could allow developers to create more complex and advanced management software.